Desert Sportsman Fishing Report 1/11/2019

 Lees Ferry – Fishing has been good upriver with standard midge/indicator rigs and olive color streamers with a sink tip line (150-200gr).
 The fish seem to be healthy and steadily increasing in size.
 Most effective patterns: size 18-22 Zebra Midges in black/silver and black/copper, size 6-10 olive Crystal Buggers.

 San Juan River, NM – The San Juan has been fishing well with flows staying around 500cfs.
 Standard midge/indicator rigs have been the most productive utilizing size 20-26 Thread Midges in gray, black, and tan.
 Dead drifting olive or brown leech patterns is also effective when paired with a midge trailer.

 Mogollon Rim Region (Sedona, Payson, Heber-Overgaard)

-Stop by the store or contact us today for additional details and information.
 We stock all of the flies and any other gear necessary for a great day on the water.
 Good Luck out there!